-BIOL-1407 Biology for Science Majors II +
+BIOL-1407 Biology for Science Majors II (Lecture + Lab) +

 (4-3-3) Continuation of BIOL-1406.
 The diversity and classification of life will be studied, including animals, plants, protists, fungi, and prokaryotes.
-Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
+Special emphasis will be given to anatomy, physiology, ecology and evolution of plants and animals.
+Laboratory activities will reinforce study of the diversity and classification of life, including animals, plants, proticts fungi and prokaryotes.
+Special emphasis will be given to anatomy, physiology.